 340:25-5-123.
 Case closure system

-(b) A child support case may not be closed when there is a pending paternity, establishment, or modification action filed with the court by CSS and the non-applicant has been served, unless the pending action is withdrawn or dismissed at the discretion of the CSS state's attorney. • 3
+(b) A child support case may not be closed when there is a pending paternity, establishment, or modification action CSS filed with the court and the non-applicant has been served, unless the pending action is withdrawn or dismissed at the discretion of the CSS state's attorney. • 3

-(c) A child support case may be closed when any of the criteria in (1) through (4) of this subsection applies.
+(c) A child support case may be closed when any of the criteria in (1) and (2) of this subsection applies.

 (A) there has been no collection during the past year; and